Day 1: Tehran (Arrival), Birthplace of Pahlavi Dynasty

 Golestan Palace is an incredible collection of gorgeous exterior decoration with combination of French and Persian architecture embracing unbelievable interior design with eye-catching mirror-work, woodwork, and plasterwork.[/caption]

 Day 3: Tehran- Kashan-Isfahan, Persian Architecture

-then move to Isfahan to sense the white river to indulge ourselves to the beauty of widely-known Khaju Bridge.
+then move to Isfahan to sense the white river to indulge ourselves in the beauty of the widely-known Khaju Bridge.

 Day 4: Isfahan, Explore Safavid Glory